mzallaghi4/Stochastic-Optimization-and-Control/README.md

-#  Stochastic Optimization and Control
+## Stochastic Optimization and Control & Reinforcement Learning

 Stochastic control is a mathematical framework used to make optimal decisions in systems influenced by random noise.